iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Have used this app for a long time until now.
 Its been stuck for a few days since my 2nd jab.
 When asked about symptoms near injection site the next button goes grey and I can't move forward so no longer able to report.<br> :date: __2021-06-13 12:26:18__

-> A very worthwhile app in the current situation but now having issues with app saying I didnt report the day before when I did.
-Also cannot report today as it doesn't get beyond the screen 'Are you experiencing any symptoms near the injection site'.
-I click Next which greys out and then nothing happens.
-Not any Internet issue as everything else is working.<br> :date: __2021-06-12 18:15:50__

-> I had my 2nd jab last week.
-I didn't have any reactions afterwards?
-But when I try to enter no symptoms from jab , the app freezes??<br> :date: __2021-06-12 14:06:46__

-> Can't report as of today 12/06/21.
-In general app is OK but unable to add previous symptoms.
-When installed only basic information was required.
-There was not, and still isn't, a way of adding possible previous contracting the SARS-COV-2 COVID-19 virus.<br> :date: __2021-06-12 12:58:38__

-> I haven't been able to report for days because I can't get past the long Covid questionnaire.
-Please can you offer the option to say I haven't had Covid and close it, or allow me to skip the survey altogether so that I can tell you how I am.<br> :date: __2021-06-11 17:50:29__

 #### 2-star reviews